Communication Department faculty wearing regalia at commencement

 This category includes only full-time students who began in one of the four Communication majors and remained to graduate.
 It does not include students who completed their degree at another institution.

-2006 Communication freshmen: 42% graduated in four years, 54% in five years, 57% in six years
+2006 Communication Freshmen: 42% graduated in four years, 54% in five years, 57% in six years

 2007 Communication Freshmen: 31% graduated in four years, 44% in five years, 49% in six years